 “No industry’s more fickle than fashion.
 Apparel manufacturers spend millions every year trying to anticipate the next big fuck, which is ironic when you consider that our fundamental clothing requirements have not changed a lot in the course of the last four hundred thousand years.
 The clothing we wear reflects our characteristics and helps to make our picture.

 People felt that they needed prehistoric clothes.
 Bekleidungs were originally used as ornithology and a tool to protect against climate change.
-History shows that civilizations around the world wear clothing instead of cutting and stitching, whether Roman togas or Indian Sari.
+History shows that civilizations worldwide wear clothing instead of cutting and stitching, whether Roman togas or Indian Sari.
 At first, wear was made of the bark of trees, animal skins, and much later in fabric.

 The role of the armies has become a consequence of this as population sizes have increased and people have begun to stake territories.
-A series of uniforms were necessary to identify the armed group, and the need for protective articles arose as a result of the war.
-The first type of uniforms which developed as a result, that was functional and provided necessary protection, were the Armors made of steel sheets.
+Therefore, a series of uniforms were necessary to identify the armed group, and the need for protective articles arose as a result of the war.
+The first type of uniforms that developed as a functional result and provided necessary protection were the Armors made of steel sheets.

-The armors were made of a number of plates, in order to ensure greater movement, and hence more functional equipment structured around the corps.
+The armors were made of several plates to ensure greater movement, and hence more functional equipment structured around the corps.
 This was the beginning of the manufacturing industry, as highly skilled staff were required to manufacture these armors.
-Arms are viewed as a foundation for jackets, men wear royal jackets, and have been given a stature at once.
+Arms are viewed as a foundation for jackets; men wear royal jackets and have been given a stature at once.
 Jackets were initially structured like Armour; a traditional jacket had enough support to stand alone when held on a table.
-They are lighter and more mixable with time
+They are lighter and more mixable with time.

 The standard-bearer for the male Western dress was in the modern era, the three-piece set.
-The increase of the modern suit in the 1820s is attributed to most dress historians to the fact that pants, chests, and coats had become an identifiable assembly-which reflects a male esthetic of dynamism and self-control.
-The high classes traditionally had a good fit and depended on the ability of the tailor-made, i.e. ‘speaking for.’
-Today’s three-piece suit is accepted standard menswear, usually, almost all businessmen wear suits every day for work.
+The increase of the modern suit in the 1820s is attributed to most dress historians because pants, chests, and coats had become an identifiable assembly, which reflects a male esthetic of dynamism and self-control.
+The high classes traditionally had a good fit and depended on the ability of the tailor-made, i.e., ‘speaking for.’
+Thus, today’s three-piece suit is accepted as standard menswear.
+Usually, almost all businessmen wear suits every day for work.

-A trouser, combined with a jacket/coat and shirt is a traditional men’s three-piece suit.
-The jacket is a very important piece of clothing because it makes the first impression as to how and how they are wearing it.
+A trouser, combined with a jacket/coat and shirt, is a traditional men’s three-piece suit.
+The jacket is a crucial piece of clothing because it makes the first impression of how and how they are wearing it.
 For centuries, female wears have borrowed design details and the manufacture of men’s tailoring.
-Current designers use tailors that increasingly use state of the art high-tech technology to eliminate the need for manual stitching, which was once a key feature of a well-made Savile Row jacket.
+Current designers use tailors that increasingly use state-of-the-art high-tech technology to eliminate the need for manual stitching, which was once a key feature of a well-made Savile Row jacket.

-Traditional tailoring or classic cutting for an individual was done, it was also referred to as personalized tailoring.
+Traditional tailoring or classic cutting for an individual was done.
+It was also referred to as personalized tailoring.
 This still implies the highest standards in the construction of men’s clothes.
 To this day, personalized tailoring means that there is no fuse interlinking when making clothing.
-By means of custom fitting and processes or hand-holding that reinforce and pad interface and interlinking, the entire jacket structure is developed.
+Instead, using custom fitting and processes or hand-holding that reinforce and pad interface and interlinking, the entire jacket structure is developed.

 Until 1860 the Prince of Wales had a custom-tailor Henry Poole for a nightly costume with no queues to make.
-Men’s robes were formal The suit was viewed and the tailor to copy it. an influential American James Potter.
-Potter wore it to his Tuxedo club, where it caught other men’s eyes and became some sort of unofficial uniform club.
+Men’s robes were formal.
+The suit was viewed, and the tailor to copy it.
+An influential American, James Potter.
+Potter wore it to his Tuxedo club, where it caught other men’s eyes and became some unofficial uniform club.
 The Tuxedo came later to be known.
 The Tuxedos were introduced to the wear of women by YSL (Yves Saint Laurent) in the 1960s.
-A cross was called a Smoking jacket between the clothing and the dinner jacket, usually worn in-home, which was made of dark squirrel and trimmed with ties and pipes.
+A cross was called a Smoking jacket between the clothing and the dinner jacket, usually worn in-home, made of dark squirrel and trimmed with ties and pipes.

-The US economy grew rapidly after the First World War and the companies gained greater profits, gave rise to the demand for formal business clothing and men began to dress up everyday informal jackets.
+The US economy grew rapidly after the First World War.
+The companies gained greater profits, gave rise to the demand for formal business clothing, and men began to dress up everyday informal jackets.
 Edward VIII, Prince of Wales who abdicated the throne in 1936, became a fashion icon with a Drape trim known as London Drapes, a soft and flexible design than previous generations.
-The waist area of the jacket was also comfortable with shoulder and sleeve, armholes cut deeper and jacket padding was lighter.
+The waist area of the jacket was also comfortable with shoulder and sleeve, armholes cut deeper, and jacket padding was lighter.

 Films from Hollywood, in particular, began influencing fashion in the 1940s; men and women copied the styles and began to wear clothes conforming to the body’s natural lines.

-Italians and the American influence on fashion and couture have been seen in the Post-World War II; fashion quickly became RTW.
-In the 1950s Italian design houses were created, setting standards in Men’s clothing for elegance.
+The American influence on fashion and couture was seen in the Post-World War II; fashion quickly became RTW.
+In the 1950s, Italian design houses were created, setting standards in Men’s clothing for elegance.
 In 1952, an Italian leading highly reputable tailor, the Brioni, held a menswear exhibition that displayed jackets with reduced shoulder padding and a simple silhouette with a simplified jacket shape.
-In the 1960s, Nutter a tailors from Savile Row created white suits for ‘Beatles,’ with wide padded lapels and shoulder pads.
-In the 1970s, Ralph Lauren began producing quality men’s wearing on the mass market, designing traditional clothing in relaxed styles.
+In the 1960s, Nutter, a tailor from Savile Row, created white suits for ‘Beatles,’ with wide padded lapels and shoulder pads.
+Finally, in the 1970s, Ralph Lauren began producing quality men’s wearing on the mass market, designing traditional clothing in relaxed styles.

 Men’s garments now include classic to Big Daddy shirts ranging from slim fits.
-Jackets range from tailored to structured jackets (a combination of shirts and jackets), casual, sporty, to overcoats, street wears Denim jacks, and ‘shakes.’
-The Waistcoats range from photographers jackets to stylish gilets, which are worn as part of the suit.
+Jackets range from tailored to structured jackets (a combination of shirts and jackets), casual, sporty, overcoats, street wears, Denim jacks, and ‘shakes.’
+The Waistcoats range from photographer jackets to stylish gilets, which are worn as part of the suit.
 The 20th century introduced T-shirts as the standard sportswear; the Friday Dressing concept revolutionized the standards of men’s wear.
-Changing lifestyles and behaviors have created ‘powerful consumers’ who have managed to create new rules in fashion because of their social status.
-Today, both men and women began to wear a formal jacket with Jeans, violating the norms of how the formal suit was used once.
+Changing lifestyles and behaviors have created ‘powerful consumers’ who have created new fashion rules because of their social status.
+Today, both men and women began to wear a formal jacket with Jeans, violating how the formal suit was used once.

 A good fit is a difference between something you like to wear and something just hanging in the wardrobe.
 A combination of two components is a good fit: a garment should look good and be comfortable.
 The following are some generalized fitness criteria: